shashisadasivan/SSD365VSAddIn/README.md

 * EDT
 * Base enums

+## Create labels in code
+This will create labels in the methods for the following elements
+* Class methods
+* Data entity methods
+* Table methods

 ## Create Inquire Security Duty from Privilege
 Right privilege in designer mode and select **Create Inquire Security duty (SS D365)**